jet-admin/jet-bridge/README.md

 How It Works
 ============

-**Jet Admin** is a SaaS frontend application that works in your browser.
+**Jet Admin** is a SaaS frontend application hosted on **Jet Admin** side that works in your browser.
 It connects to your project SQL database through open source **Jet Bridge** backend application which you install on your side.
-So Integrating **Jet Admin** with your project requires installing only one component - Jet Bridge.
+So Integrating **Jet Admin** with your project requires installing only one component - **Jet Bridge**.
 Here how it should look like after installation:

 ![Jet Admin architecture](https://static.tildacdn.com/tild6231-6534-4665-b036-396339366266/Artboard.png)